 In these sorts of cases, there is a temptation to balk at the price tag.
 While it is understandable, you really are getting what you pay for when you go bargain basement with your case.
 There are consequences of negligence that can last for your whole life, and most people want to make sure that they will be taken care of.
 That means that you need a lawyer who will fight for you to help get the compensation you need.

 Reasons to Sue a Hospital

 When it comes to examples of negligence in a hospital setting, there are many different situations that can lead to a lawsuit.
 The following is not meant to be a comprehensive list.
-There are a myriad of ways that serious injury or death can occur as result of hospital negligence.
-These may include, but are not limited to:
+There are many different situations that set the stage for litigation.
+Check out the below list:

 - Surgical errors

 - Infections arising from improper cleaning of wounds